Practical information

 What is pattern repeat and drop size?

-Pattern repeat refers to the horizontal alignment of two adjacent strips of wallpaper.
-Properly following the pattern repeat is crucial to ensure correct hanging and avoid disappointing outcomes.
-There are three types of pattern matches for wallpaper: free/random match, straight match, and offset match.
+Pattern repeat refers to the horizontal alignment of adjacent strips of wallpaper.
+Properly following the pattern repeat is crucial for correct hanging and to avoid disappointing results.
+There are three main types of pattern matches in wallpaper: free (random) match, straight match, and drop match.

 Free Match